wouterbeek/prolog_rdf/README.md

 RDF lists come in handy when we want to store a number of resources in a given order.
 However, the built-in predicates `rdfs_assert_list/[2,3]` and `rdfs_list_to_prolog_list/2` in `library(semweb/rdfs)` do not support recursive lists nor do they allow easy assertion of typed list elements.

-In the following we assert an RDF list consisting of the following element (in that order):
+In the following we assert an RDF list consisting of the following elements (in the order indicated):

   1. The integer `1`.
   2. The list consisting of the list containing atom `a` and the floating point number `1.0`.
-  3. The atom `b` accompanied by the language tag denoting the English language as spoken in the Uniterd States.
+  3. The atom `b` accompanied by the language tag denoting the English language as spoken in the United States.

 The last argument denotes the named graph (`list_test`) in which the RDF list is asserted.
-All RDF assertion predicates in this library come with variants with and without a graph argument.
+All RDF assertion predicates in `library(rdf/rdf_list)` come with variants with and without a graph argument.

 ```prolog
 ?- [library(rdf/rdf_list)].